lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > consortium blog: once to announce the project, and one to write up
 > what you achieved.

-We will rely on the main R, Software Sustainability Institut and Software/Data Carpentry discussion channels to advertise the instructor course.
+We will rely on the main R, Software Sustainability Institute and Software/Data Carpentry discussion channels to advertise the instructor course.
 The material is available CC-BY license; so will any additional material prepared for this R-specific event.
 The names